top of page

 Bell Pepper Facts

-Vitamins and minerals are where the brightly colored bell peppers really stand out.
+This is where brightly colored bell peppers really stand out.

 Another fact that is unique to bell peppers is that the type of antioxidants present change as the pepper matures.
 Like I have said, they are at their best carotenoid level when they are at their ripest stage.
 Look for peppers that are firm to the touch.
 You can eat these vegetables when they are green, or leave them on the vine for a while longer and they will turn red, red to yellow, and then yellow to orange.